Soon to Be Homeless - Facing Your Fears

 Have a garage sale or a yard sale.
 Sell things on ebay.
 Stick a 'For Sale' sign up in your local supermarket and other public venues with photos and prices of large furniture items.

 Take smaller items to a local market and display them on a picnic rug.
 To sell everything you might have to drop your prices, but every item sold is one less problem on moving day.

-The cost of a tent trailer - or even just an ordinary tent - seems unreachable when you have nothing.
-But you don't have 'nothing' until you walk out your door for the last time, leaving everything you own behind you.
+The cost of buying things you’ll need if you’re homeless - for instance perhaps a caravan or even just an ordinary tent - seems unreachable when you have nothing.
+But you don't have 'nmothing' until you walk out your door for the last time, leaving everything you own behind you.

 Sell your possessions, apart from those you'll obviously need like your sleeping bags, blankets or warm bed covers.
 Just keep what you'll need for one very cold night - and one rather warm night - and sell the rest.
 Keep one pillow each.

 The vast majority of your kitchen items can be sold along with everything in your lounge room, dining room, laundry etc. All your towels and linen and books and CDs and DVDs and toys and everything else that would be lost when you walk out the door should be sold to help fund the next stage of your life.

 Homeless Tip # 4: Don't Just Vanish

 Losing your home can be embarrassing.
 Nobody likes to feel like a failure.